 Center for International Education

-The Center for International Education (CIE) is made up of seven units: International Partnerships and Exchanges (IPE), Office of International Support Services (ISS), International House (I-House), English Language Institute (ELI), Programs Abroad Office (PAO), Confucius Institute (CI), and the Peace Corps.
+The Center for International Education (CIE) is made up of five units: Office of International Support Services (ISS), International House (I-House), English Language Institute (ELI), Programs Abroad Office (PAO), and the Peace Corps.

 Center for International Education

 The University of Tennessee, Knoxville

 Emergency Contact Information